- Ways to enter universities in England and the UK

 - Incoming and enrollment process

-For students planning to pursue higher education in the UK , we aim to provide as complete, understandable and detailed answers to any questions as possible.
-Of course, the question of admission is not at all simple, but it can be solved: we hope that in this article you will find useful information and answers to all doubts.
+For students planning to pursue higher education in the UK, SMAPSE experts aim to provide as complete, understandable and detailed answers to any questions as possible.
+Of course, the question of admission is not at all simple, but it can be solved: SMAPSE specialists hope that in this article you will find useful information and answers to all doubts.

 Ways to enter universities in England and the UK

-In Russian schools, children spend 11 years, and in British schools - 12 years: this is connected with the fact that Russian certificates are not recognized as academic enough for admission to universities in the UK .
-You will either need to study for one or two years at a Russian university and then begin the transfer procedure (passing the exams in English), or take care in advance and go to the UK for additional training courses (at a private school, international college or university).
+In British schools students spend 12 years: this is connected with the fact that many certificates are not recognized as academic enough for admission to universities in the UK.
+You will either need to study for one or two years at a local university and then begin the transfer procedure (passing the exams in English), or take care in advance and go to the UK for additional educational courses (at a private school, international college or university).
 The main options for the last 3 - consider each a little more:

 - A-level (2 years)

-The most complex, but also the most prestigious, traditionally British training program for hard-working, hardworking and gifted students.
-In the most rating universities and the most prestigious programs with a high competition (for example, medicine) students with A-level certificates are accepted first.
+The most complex, but also the most prestigious, traditionally British educational program for hard-working and gifted students.
+In the most ranking universities and the most prestigious programs with a high competition (for example, medicine) students with A-level certificates are accepted first.